Turkish army: 13 soldiers killed, 48 wounded in bombing

 - Blast occurred next to bus carrying soldiers

-A vehicle rigged with a bomb exploded next to the bus -- which was transporting off-duty soldiers, the news agency reported.
+A vehicle rigged with a bomb exploded next to the bus -- which was transporting off-duty soldiers, according to the country's Anadolu state news agency.
 The blast happened near Erciyes University in the central province of Kayseri, according to a tweet from Anadolu.

 Turkey's President Recep Tayyip Erdogan and Prime Minister Binali Yıldırım are being briefed on the situation, according to the news agency.